In my inaugural post, I wrote a sentence that I almost didn’t include:

 I never ended up serving prison time, thankfully.
 I’m sure it helped that I knew the local District Attorney, but rarely would they go all out on someone for less than a $300 error.
 I did serve 90 days house arrest (so, in case you were wondering, yes I have worn an ankle bracelet) and did a bunch of community service.

 To demonstrate how much of a punk I was at 25 years old when the judge announced my house arrest (you do get to leave home…a lot actually) and asked what I did for a living, I smugly answered, “I work from home,” and grinned.
 Yeah, I was that kind of a punk.
 Good thing he had already made his ruling.

 Not a mistake

 What got me there was not a mistake.
-I looked up the definition of mistake.
+I looked up the definition of a mistake.
 This was not a mistake.
 A mistake is when a man asks a woman when she is due…ever.
-My screw up was nothing like that.
+My screw-up was nothing like that.

 I found out years later one of the reasons why I got off so easy for my “fundamental error in integrity.”
 It was, in part, because I never claimed that I had “made a mistake.”
 I never claimed ignorance of right and wrong.
 I admitted my wrongdoing and, in the process, made the investigators’ lives a little easier.
 I think I was rewarded for that.